intermine/im-docs/docs/webapp/properties/intermine-properties.rst

 db.common-tgt-items.datasource.password        SECRET           database password
 =============================================  ===============  =================================

-The following properties determine the settings for the items database.
+The following properties determine the settings for the user profile database.
 This database is used by the webapp only.
 It holds all user related information, including lists, queries and tags.

 ===================================================  ===============  ===========================
 Property name                                        Example          Determines